tstanford/bookmark-homepage/project/feature.md

 - ~~delete group~~

-- Bug: add bookmark icon breaks out of container and right aligned to the document

 - ~~export bookmarks to yaml file~~

 - ~~migrate project to something newer~~

 - ~~replace reach dialog with standard one~~

+- Bug: add bookmark icon breaks out of container and right aligned to the document

+- Change dockerfile to use environment variables for service url. when it starts the container, it should edit the urls in the code.

+- experiment with different view types: list, small icons, large icons etc..
+Can we allow the user the customise this per folder?

 - edit bookmark